-- UBTECH Education’s proprietary app lets students build and program their robotics projects with block-based coding
+- UBTECH Education’s proprietary app lets students build and program their robotics projects with block-based coding.

-- Recommended for elementary to middle school
+- UKIT Intermediate is recommended for elementary to middle school.

-“Using the UKITs enables me to integrate technology and engineering into lessons and provide students the opportunity to take content knowledge and build on it in a way that develops their critical thinking, problem solving, collaboration, and technical skills.”
+“Using the UKITs enables me to integrate technology and engineering into lessons and provide students the opportunity to take content knowledge and build on it in a way that develops their critical thinking, problem-solving, collaboration, and technical skills.”

-- Katie Galasso, 7th Grade Science Teacher at New Brunswick Public Schools, NJ & UBTECH Early Innovator
+- Katie Galasso, 7th-Grade Science Teacher at New Brunswick Public Schools, NJ & UBTECH Early Innovator

 “I am able to combine science and technology together while students engage in building, designing, and programming robots.
 The learning outcomes that I have seen with my students are their ability to work together; solving problems; building a robot from a diagram and then adjusting it to suit the needs of their ideas.”

-- Kristi DeTorres, educator at Mount Adams School District, WA & UBTECH Early Innovator
+- Kristi DeTorres, Educator at Mount Adams School District, WA & UBTECH Early Innovator